LiorZ/hdac8_thesis/thesis.rst

 ..

-	Worth noting is the mutation **R711W** that is located right close to a known acetylation site in the coiled coil region and was predicted by our classifier as a binder.
+	Worth noting is the mutation **R711W** that is located close to a known acetylation site in the putative coiled coil (a high resolution complex is yet to be determined) region and was predicted by our classifier as a binder.
 A mutated version of the peptide - **WLKYSQ** was predicted as a  strong non-binder.
 The authors of the study in ref [64]_ used the Coils program [67]_ , that predicts the probability of protein to form a coiled coil and concluded that the R711W mutation has a low likelihood of disrupting the coiled coil.
 The authors speculate that the alterations caused by this mutation may affect the angulation of the coiled-coil resulting in impaired intra or intermolecular approximation of the SMC head domains, or disrupt binding of accessory proteins to the cohesin ring.
 Our findings however suggest yet another possibility - the R711W mutation might disrupt the (acetylation or) deacetylation of SMC1A at position 713, and that might contribute to the protein inability to bind accessory proteins or failure to attain a non-functioning structure.
 	In addition, position 831-832 contains a deletion/insertion mutation and is also a low scoring decoy.
 However , it isn't listed as a known acetylation site.

 Discussion